-Grades: 9-12

-Duration: Year Course

 Prerequisite: Audition by instructor.
-Students must have completed 10 units of Core A, and 10 units of Core B Physical
+Students must have completed 10 units of Core A and 10 units of Core B Physical

-- Education Program to meet graduation requirements.
+Education Program to meet graduation requirements.

-Location: CHS, CEHS, CWHS

 This is an elective within the Physical Education and Performing Arts departments.
 This course is designed to expand students' knowledge of the history and Mexican culture, through its music and dance.
 Students will learn the advanced skills necessary to learn Mexican Folklórico dance.
 Students will learn advanced performing skills emphasizing aesthetic, cultural, and historical dimensions of Mexican folkloric dance tradition.
 A specific repertoire of dances will be taught to prepare students for community performances.
-Folklórico Dance III AB builds upon and refines technique, styles, and overall knowledge regarding the production, art and heritage of Folklórico dance.
+Folklórico Dance III AB builds upon and refines technique, style, and overall knowledge regarding the production, art and heritage of Folklórico dance.
 There will be a strong emphasis on student directed lecture/demonstrations, performances, and touring.
 College/career opportunities will be explored.